EuropePMC/techblog/drafts/2018-02-22-importance-of-software-testing-in-ci-cd.md

 For the front-end, the [Karma test runner](http://karma-runner.github.io/2.0/index.html) is commonly used in development environments using AngularJS or Vue.js to run JavaScript-based unit tests.
 [Protractor](https://www.protractortest.org/#/) and the BDD-based [Jasmine framework](https://jasmine.github.io/) are also widely used.
 Those using React might prefer [Jest](https://facebook.github.io/jest/), while Ember.js has an integrated unit testing provision.
 [Mocha](https://mochajs.org/) is yet another JavaScript alternative for front-end unit testing.

+### Sanity Testing

+Sanity testing runs before any detailed functional or regression tests and tests basic, integral functionalities of an application.
+Sanity testing is required to run every commit to make sure critical business functionalities (such as the launching of the application) are not affected by code changes.

 ### System Integration Testing

 System Integration Testing (SIT) will touch multiple units/components and is a [black box testing](https://en.wikipedia.org/wiki/Black-box_testing) method.
 Performing this testing should not require knowledge of the internal workings of the system.